-Choice of corruption function Prior work [40] suggests that only a small number of dimensions for each embedding vector suffices to steer the output, so we only corrupt the first dimension of each token's embedding.
-We also experimented with other corruption functions (e.g., standard Gaussian noise or zeroing-out top entries) but found that our method is insensitive to the choice of corruption function, with all tested functions yielding similar end results.
+Choice of corruption function Prior work [38] suggests that only a small number of dimensions for each embedding vector suffices to steer the output, so we only corrupt the first dimension of each token's embedding.
+We also experimented with other corruption functions (e.g., standard Gaussian noise or zeroing-out top entries), but find our method is insensitive to the corruption function and all corruption functions give similar end results.
 We conducted ablation studies on various corruption functions in Appendix D.2.